Baiaioo/Baiaioo.github.io/index.md

 -----------------------
 ## <ins>**Education**</ins>
 **University of Manitoba**: Bachelor of Science, Computer Science
-Garduation: Jusne 2023
+Garduation: June 2023

- **COMP 2031**: descrete Mathemetaics in Computer Science
+ **COMP 2031**: Discrete Mathemetaics in Computer Science
   *  In this course I was introduced to core math that supports our field, including set-theory and graph-theory, and the mathematical proof we rely on.

 **COMP 2040**: Data Structures and Algorithms